How To Handle A Union Representative

 Train Your Leaders On All Labor Laws

 There are times when employers refuse to talk to union representatives.
 Period.
-In fact, there are situations in which silence may not be a good strategy – only a costly one.
+This may be due to lack of awareness or confusion regarding employers rights against unions.
+However, there are situations in which silence may not be a good strategy – only a costly one.
 The National Labor Relations Board case file is full of situations in which employers refused to talk to union representatives.
 Often times, employers failed/refused to recognize and bargain with a union as the exclusive collective-bargaining representative of employees after an election was certified.